-Panko crusted rockfish fillets are oven fried to a golden brown with a light, crispy crunch.
-Their mild fish flavor and parmesan panko coating means these rockfish fillets are sure to please the pickiest palates.
-Serve this rockfish recipe as the main course in fish tacos, fish sandwiches, or even fish and chips.
-It’s easy enough for a weeknight, but impressive enough for date night too.
+Panko-crusted rockfish fillets are oven-fried to a golden brown with a light, crispy crunch.
+Their mild fish flavor and parmesan panko coating mean these rockfish fillets are an easy option to enjoy for dinner.
+Serve this easy rockfish recipe as the main course in fish tacos, fish sandwiches, or even fish and chips.
 Read up on my tips and tricks below, then try your hand at making them for yourself.
+Ready in 20 minutes!

 An Easy Rockfish Recipe

 There is something so satisfying about biting into a piece of perfectly crispy fried fish hot from the oven.
-Especially when it’s a piece of oven fried rockfish.
+Especially when it’s a piece of this panko-crusted oven-fried rockfish.

-Perfecting this rockfish recipe took some trial and effort, but based on reader reviews and comments they agree that it’s the best of the best rockfish recipes.
-Just check out the reviews in the comments below!
+Perfecting these breaded rockfish fillets took some trial and effort, but based on reader reviews and comments, they agree that it’s the best of the best rockfish recipe.

 What You’ll Need

-These panko crusted rockfish fillets are made in four simple steps and require rockfish fillets and a few pantry staples to put it all together.
+These panko-crusted fillets are made in four simple steps.
+You’ll need rockfish fillets and a few pantry staples to put together this dinner recipe with rockfish.

-- Rockfish Fillets – Two large fillets weighing about 3/4 – 1 pound.
-Cut them in half to make them easier to handle.
+- Rockfish fillets – Cut larger fillets in half to make them easier to handle.

-- Egg and Milk – Together these make up the egg wash, which creates the sticky layer between the flour dredge and the panko crust.
+- Egg and milk – Combined to make the egg wash, this is the sticky layer between the flour dredge and the panko crust.

-- Old Bay Seasoning – A one stop spice blend that you can easily find in your local grocery store, it’s a tasty compliment to rockfish and most other kinds of seafood.
+- Old Bay seasoning – A one-stop spice blend, it’s a tasty compliment to rockfish and many other kinds of seafood.

-For this recipe, I recommend rockfish.
-Here in the pacific northwest it is widely available at the local grocery store.
-It is fairly inexpensive to buy and most of it is locally caught.
-Rockfish is a blanket term covering many different species of fish – more than 60 of which can be legally sold under the name rockfish – that all tend to lurk among the rocky reefs near the bottom of the ocean.
+For this recipe, I recommend rockfish, which is a blanket term covering many different species of white fish – more than 60 of which can be legally sold under the name rockfish – that all tend to lurk among the rocky reefs near the bottom of the ocean.
+It is widely available at local grocery stores, and usually, it’s fairly inexpensive to buy.

-Depending where you live, this fish can be called striped bass, pacific red snapper, rock cod, ocean perch or sea perch.
-While that can make fish buying confusing for many of us, lets focus less on the name and what we are looking for in a fish fillet.
+Depending on where you live, this fish can be called striped bass, pacific red snapper, rock cod, ocean perch, or sea perch.
+While that can make fish buying confusing for many of us, let’s focus less on the name and more on what we are looking for in a fish fillet.

 Recommended Kitchen Tools